VolumeElement/VolumeElement.github.io/_posts/2023-09-28-elliptic-integrals-and-cm.md

 $$E/\mathbb{Q}:\,y^2=x^3-4x$$

 and back.
-Details on this mapping and how it generalizes may be seen in Washington[^1], pages 37 and 38.
-This map nets us the equality
+Details on this mapping and how it generalizes may be seen in Washington, pages 37 and 38.[^1] This map nets us the equality

 $$\begin{align*}\int_0^\alpha \frac{du}{\sqrt{1+u^4}}=\int_{\alpha'}^\infty\frac{\mathrm dx}{\sqrt{x^3-4x}}\tag{3}\end{align*}$$